Director: David Frankel

 Release Date: August 8th 2012

-When Meryl Streep’s character calls her 31st wedding anniversary an “off-year” at the beginning of Hope Springs, she means more than the odd number of years she’s been married to Tommy Lee Jones’ character.
+When Meryl Streep’s character calls her 31st wedding anniversary an “off-year” at the beginning of Hope Springs, for sale she means more than the odd number of years she’s been married to Tommy Lee Jones’ character.
 She’s talking about the entire last year of her marriage.
 It’s been an off year for them.
-In fact, it’s been an “off” few years for the couple that married young but have grown steadily apart since.
+In fact, order it’s been an “off” few years for the couple that married young but have grown steadily apart since.

-As the story begins, Kay (Streep) and Arnold (Lee Jones) are sleeping in separate bedrooms.
+As the story begins, diagnosis Kay (Streep) and Arnold (Lee Jones) are sleeping in separate bedrooms.
 The couple is still happily—or more accurately, complacently– married, but they find themselves in different worlds.
 At first, the bed situation seems like a strange one but as Arnold explains, he was injured one day and found that sleeping in his own bed helped relieve the stress on his back.
 Days sleeping alone turned into weeks and sooner or later, sleeping apart became their new normal.

 And one of the great things about Springs is its comfort understanding the normalcy of long relationships.
 The marriage at the heart of the story didn’t fall apart one day.
 The couple’s passion for one other just slowly faded, and they accepted sleeping in separate beds the same way that they accepted the lack of physical contact and that their marriage was becoming stale.

 Kay—in a last-minute bid to save the marriage—decides to attend a marriage counseling session led by a stoic relationship expert named Dr. Feld (Steve Carrell).
 Playing against type, Carrell serves as a referee between the grumpy Arnold and the emotionally-unfulfilled Kay as they discuss their long relationship.